Gilded Age Tycoon Loved Monmouth Beach

 Born in Troy, NY in March 1840, Baker had massive holdings in banking, insurance, utilities, real estate, and railroads.
 Starting out as a bank clerk in 1856, he had controlling interests in more than 80 companies upon his death.
 But despite his massive wealth and influence, Baker was one to shy away from publicity.
 “His aversion to being interviewed was deeper than the Atlantic,” according to Forbes.

-Also known for his philanthropic efforts, Baker donated much of his fortune to various causes before his death in May 1931 in New York City.
+Also known for his fabulous philanthropic efforts, Baker donated much of his fortune to various causes before his death in May 1931 in New York City.
 In 1924, he endowed the Harvard School of Business by donating $5 million to build the campus along the Charles River.
-He gave $2 million to Cornell and another $1 million to construct the Baker Memorial Library at Dartmouth University.
-He also funded Baker Field at Columbia University.
+He also gave $2 million to Cornell University in New York and another $1 million to construct the Baker Memorial Library at Dartmouth University in Rhode Island.
+He also funded Baker Field at Columbia University in New York.

 Baker was also president of the Central Railroad of New Jersey, which controlled the Long Branch & Sea Shore Railroad and helped to make our area a suitable spot for the high society.
 The trains, which also served a thriving fishing business, stopped running in town in 1946.